|

 mRNA copies per one copy of PBGD mRNA in alveolar macrophages of the

 challenged lungs.
-The quantitative data obtained from laser-picked alveolar
+The quantitative data obtained from laser-picked

-macrophages were well matched with those of lavaged alveolar macrophages carried out
+macrophages were well matched with those of lavaged alveolar

 in